sillsdev/cog/Cog.CommandLine/README.md

     |bat| |kill.|
     |bal.l| |kill.|

-This output can then be piped into the `distance` operation.
-Alternately, it could be chopped into any number of segments that could each be passed to a `distance` operation on a separate machine, if you want parallel processing.
+This output can then be piped into the `alignment` operation.
+Alternately, it could be chopped into any number of segments that could each be passed to a `alignment` operation on a separate machine, if you want parallel processing.

-### Distance measurement
+### Alignment measurement

-The distance measurement expects two words per line, and each line of output will be the two input words plus a score (either an integer or a real number, depending on whether raw or normalized scores were chosen).
+The alignment measurement expects two words per line, and each line of output will be the two input words plus a score (either an integer or a real number, depending on whether raw or normalized scores were chosen).
 See [OPTIONS](#OPTIONS) for more on how to specify raw or normalized scores.
 (Summary:
 `-r` or `-n`).